trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 ##### External linking (ref)

 We need the capability for all ToIP specs to use remote refs to reference a common ToIP Glossary in addition to their own internal glossary.
-So far an inventarisation under TSWG spec authors would be fine with that capability: they can use any term already defined in the ToIP Glossary without having to repeat it in their glossary, and they can add any term specific to their spec.
+So far, an incentivization under TSWG spec authors would be fine with that capability: they can use any term already defined in the ToIP Glossary without having to repeat it in their glossary, and they can add any term specific to their spec.

 ```
 [[ref: group#phrase]]